The Greek Deli in Poznan

 I noticed you have a shelving unit called ‘Siga Siga Friends’ and various baskets.

-On those shelves we have non-Greek items but items I love from other parts of the world I picked up during my travels.
-Sometimes my friends recommend things also.
+On those shelves, we have non-Greek items, but items I love from other parts of the world I picked up during my travels.
+Sometimes my friends also recommend things.

 What is this sponge?